dreamerkumar/bizsitegenie/README.md

 If you have docker compose installed and running, then you can just use the command "docker-compose up" from the root directly.
 Your application will be up and running right away.

 Behind the scenes, it will run two containers.
 One for MongoDB database.
 And the second one will be the actual web server connected to the first container.

+##How it works##

+The admin or builder interface is a separate web application that runs alongside the main application.
+Only the app creator has access to this section.
+Other users only see the actual website.

+###Three components sharing the same database instance###
+The MongoDB database instance will be shared between the Builder Interface, Builder and the Website.
+User inputs through the Builder Interface will be stored in the builder tables.
+The generator will pick information from these tables to generate the client files.
+Once client files are generated, user can use the website.
+At any given time, user with the creator rights can go the builder interface to update the website and regenerate the application code.

+###Builder controls the main website files###
+Builder should be able to generate the files in the main website folder